-Again, my lieutenant advised me to contact somebody from Partners Against Crime regarding a 18 warrant that they were serving in Agua Dulce, and they 20 had seized an uncountable amount of firearms during 21 this warrant.
-And I was sent as a representative of 22 the detective bureau for the station to see what was going on, as the case would be coming to us and

-24 getting a jump start on the investigation, if that 25 makes sense.
+Again, my lieutenant advised me to contact somebody from Partners Against Crime regarding a warrant that they were serving in Agua Dulce, and they had seized an uncountable amount of firearms during this warrant.
+And I was sent as a representative of the detective bureau for the station to see what was going on, as the case would be coming to us and getting a jump start on the investigation, if that members of the LASD?